• Skip to primary navigation

 How to Make Meatloaf...

-Making homemade meatloaf is incredibly easy, and you'll only need one bowl and your hands.
+Making homemade meatloaf is incredibly easy; you’ll only need one bowl and your hands.

 1. Preheat the oven to 350℉.

 2. Prepare a loaf pan by lining it with parchment paper.
-Make sure the ends of parchment paper are folded over the long ends of the loaf pan.
+Make sure the parchment paper ends are folded over the long ends of the loaf pan.
 You will use these to remove the meatloaf after baking.

 3. Add the milk and the panko breadcrumbs to a medium bowl.
 Toss with a fork and set aside until the milk is absorbed.

-4. Add the remaining ingredients to a large bowl, and then add the panko mixture.
+4. Add the remaining ingredients to a large bowl and the panko mixture.
 Use your hand to mix everything together.

 5. Place the mixture into a loaf pan and press it down with your fingers.
 Place the loaf pan on a large baking sheet to catch any liquid that may bubble over.